Rex Armistead: Investigating the death of Steve Kangas

 When former military intelligence specialist turned progressive writer Steve Kangas committed suicide less than sixty feet from Richard Scaife's office in February 1999, Scaife hired Armistead, along with Richard Gazarik, a reporter from the Pittsburgh Tribune-Review (a newspaper owned by Scaife), to investigate the circumstances of Kangas' death.
 Kangas had been critical of Scaife on online forums including Kangas' own website Liberal Resurgent.
 He had accused Scaife of being head of a vast right-wing conspiracy, and of persecuting Bill Clinton, whom Kangas considered to be a moderate Republican.
 Kangas was found with a pistol and forty-eight rounds of ammunition.
 Armistead and Gazarik were investigating whether Kangas had been out to kill Scaife.
 They spoke to his family, reviewed his Internet postings, and checked both his apartment and place of employment.
 It has subsequently been claimed that Scaife's use of Armistead and Gazarik has fuelled conspiracy theories about Kangas' death.

 Armistead v.
 Minor

 In 2002, Armistead lost a libel case against the Mississippi journalist Bill Minor.
 In a 1998 regular "Eyes on Mississippi" column, Minor referred to Armistead's "odoriferous background in Mississippi, ranging all the way from head-bashing of black civil rights workers to concocting a bizarre homosexual scandal in an attempt to defeat a gubernatorial candidate."
 The column was ruled by an 8-0 decision to be "substantially true".
 This case was heard on appeal because a lower court had ruled that Armistead was "libel-proof, meaning that his reputation was so bad that defamatory statements could not hurt him [any] more", a decision overturned by the appellate judge.

 Death

 His services, with Mississippi Highway Patrol honors, were held at the Tunica Presbyterian Church in Tunica, Mississippi, at which he was a member.
-He is interred along with his parents and wife at Oakridge Cemetery in Clarksdale, Mississippi.